-If your child has a learning disability Mencap has good advice *here*.
+If your child has a learning disability Mencap has good advice.

 Puberty is when your body changes from being a child to a young adult.
 It usually starts earlier in girls than boys.
-In girls it can start as young as eight (but usually later), and continue until 15 or 16.
+In girls it can start as young as eight (but usually later), and continue until 15 or 16 years of age.

 It is important to try and prepare young people for the changes.
 The physical and emotional effects of puberty can be more worrying if they do not know what to expect.